oddlyfunctional/mrodrigues.github.io/_posts/2018-12-12-code-reuse-with-transducers-in-reasonml-part-1.md

 ---
 layout: post
-title: "Code reuse with transducers in ReasonML"
+title: "Code reuse with transducers in ReasonML - Part 1"
 description: "ReasonML's lack of polymorphic behavior makes it hard to reuse data processing pipelines in different contexts.
 In this post I demonstrate how to use transducers to overcome that limitation."
 headline:
 modified: 2018-12-12 02:00:12 +0900